Hideki Yukawa: Personal life and death

+In 1932, he married Sumi Yukawa (スミ).
+In accordance with Japanese customs (see Mukoyōshi), since he came from a family with many sons—but his father-in-law, Genyo, had none—he was adopted by Genyo and changed his family name from Ogawa to Yukawa.
+The couple had two sons, Takaaki and Harumi.
+Takaaki Yukawa (1934–1971) also became a theoretical physicist, earning a Ph.D. from Trinity College Dublin in 1965 under John Lighton Synge.

-Yukawa retired from Kyoto University in 1970 as professor emeritus.
-Owing to increasing infirmity, in his final years he appeared in public in a wheelchair.
+Owing to increasing infirmity, in his final years Yukawa appeared in public in a wheelchair.
 He died of pneumonia and heart failure on 8 September 1981 at his home in Sakyo-ku, Kyoto, at the age of 74.
 His tomb is in Higashiyama-ku, Kyoto.

 Solo violinist Diana Yukawa (ダイアナ湯川) is a close relative of Hideki Yukawa.